 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

-Because of concerns over toxicity, I ditched regular laundry detergent a couple years ago and opted for a safer and healthier alternative….soap nuts.
+I tend to be sensitive to so many of the chemicals in a lot of household cleaners.
+That includes many laundry detergents.
+Because of concerns over toxicity, I ditched regular laundry detergent a couple of years ago and opted for a safer and healthier alternative….soap nuts.
 Now, let me say that I really do like soap nuts a lot.
-For our family, they work well.
+For me, they work well.
 But I had one concern about continuing to use soap nuts.

 Unfortunately, as great as soap nuts are for us, they have to be imported….from the Himalayan mountains.
 Definitely not so local, and not so convenient to have to order these online when running low.
 So I wondered if there was some way to bring my laundry detergent back to the US and not have to worry about ordering them.